Selling a House During Divorce: A Guide By Eagle

 The Advantages of Selling Before Finalizing Divorce

 Selling early has its perks.
-Besides those tax benefits I mentioned, you avoid the risk of the market tanking while you’re arguing over who gets the china.
+The tax advantages I mentioned earlier come with the added benefit of protecting you from market downturns during your dispute over china ownership.
 Plus, once it’s done, it’s done.
 One less thing to fight about.
+The couple I worked with last year needed three months after their divorce process started to complete their home sale.
+The couple reached their final agreement after six months of negotiation when their feelings for the house had already disappeared.
+The process became more efficient because of this.
 If you’re looking to sell my house fast in Austin, the hot market there might work in your favor—but only if you move quickly.

 Timing the Market for Your Sale